I am a BJJ blue belt, and have been training for five and a half years. I am an assistant coach, and multiple IBJJF medalist.

-BJJ evolved from Judo, which is trained in the gi.
-The Gracies are the family that made BJJ mainstream, and that pioneered it as a fighting martial art.
+BJJ evolved from judo, which is trained in the gi.
+The Gracies are the family that made BJJ mainstream and pioneered it as a fighting martial art.
 They are strong gi advocates, and the basics of the belt system come from them.
 One of the main motivations for some people who start martial arts is to earn a black belt.
 Training in the gi appeals to some people because they can earn promotions.

-There are other families that were involved with BJJ in the early days, and today, even the belt system has changed a lot - the core system recognised by the IBJJF, who are one of the leading competition promoters in the sport, is:
+There are other families that were involved with BJJ in the early days, and today, even the belt system has changed a lot; the core system recognised by the IBJJF, which is one of the leading competition promoters in the sport, is:

 There is a separate set of belts for kids, taking them from white belt up to green belt with a black stripe, but the above is the 'core' set of belts for adults.

 Earning a blue belt in BJJ can take a long time, so some affiliations decided that to retain students, they need to have more rewards along the path from white belt to blue belt.

 SBG gym, one of the major affiliations for Brazilian Jiu-Jitsu, added 'stages' to their white belt, so someone can earn a white belt with a blue stripe, then a blue belt with a white stripe, before progressing to a full blue belt.

 The Ribieros, another well-known family in BJJ, added a green belt between white and blue.

 As you can see, the sport has changed a lot.
 Gi BJJ has evolved, and even no-gi has too.

 If you ask a Brazilian grappler where to go to train no-gi, they might look confused.
 They don't have 'no-gi BJJ', they just have luta livre.
 This is submission wrestling.
 The idea of training 'no-gi' to them would be like saying you are going 'no car' instead of walking.